boluwatifee4/web3ExpressApi/docs/EVMApi/token/ERC20TOKENADDRESS.md

-# ERC20CONTRACT TRANSFER API
+# ERC20TOKENADDRESS API

-## What is the ERC20CONTRACTTRANSFERS Api
+## What is the ERC20TOKENADDRESS Api?

-The ERC20CONTRACTTRANSFERS API is used to to get all ERC20 transfers by contract.
+The ERC20TOKENADDRTESS Api is used to get all ERC20 tokens owned by an address.

 <!-- How to call the enpiont  -->